acebot712/the-nothing-app/docs/guidebook/chapter_4.md

 This architecture provides several benefits:

-1. **Security**: Sensitive operations occur on the server, not the client
+1. **Security**: Sensitive operations occur on the server, not the clien
 2. **Code Reuse**: The same backend can support multiple client platforms
 3. **Flexibility**: Easier to add custom business logic around payments